JaysonPye/Journal/2025/kidsup.md

 - teachers then mark and return homework
 - Trials - just make a trial account to log into.

+# Temporarily stopped using this as work is asking me to track things elsewhere and I'm just going to be inconsistent here.

 ### Current merch plan

 [x] Merch models